Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Introduction

-The present paper aims at providing further partial answers towards the two line of investigation Q1 and Q2.
-In that regard we will obtain, as corollaries of Theorem~C, that in the case $T$ defines an exponential:
+The present paper aims at providing further partial answers towards the two line of investigation \ref{loosequestion1} and \ref{loosequestion2}.
+In that regard we will obtain, as corollaries of Theorem~\ref{introthm:C} below, that in the case $T$ defines exponentiation:

-\begin{itemize} \item[C1] for $\lambda$ large enough the reduct of the $T$-$\lambda$-spherical completion of $(\bE, \cO)$ to the language of valued exponential field is isomorphic to a field of the form $\bK \Lhp \fM \Rhp_\lambda$ endowed with an exponential satisfying D and T4; \item[C2] if $T$ is a reduct of $T_{an, \exp}$ defining the exponential, then elementary extensions of the $T$-reduct $\bR_T$ of $\bR_{an,\exp}$ admit truncation closed elementary embeddings into the field $\No$ of surreal numbers. \end{itemize}
+\begin{enumerate}[label=(C\arabic*), ref=(C\arabic*)] \item for every large enough cardinal $\lambda$, the reduct of the $T$-$\lambda$-spherical completion of $(\bE, \cO)$ to the language of valued exponential field is isomorphic to a field of the form $\bK \Lhp \fM \Rhp_\lambda$ endowed with an exponential satisfying (D) and (T4); \item if $T$ is the theory of a reduct of $\bR_{an, \exp}$ defining $\exp$ and $+$, then every model of $T$ admits initial elementary embeddings into the field $\No$ of surreal numbers. \end{enumerate}

+Along the way of proving Theorem~\ref{introthm:C}, we will lay out some basic theory of truncations in generalized power series and how they behave with respect to compositions and compositional inversion (Theorems~\ref{introthm:A}, \ref{introthm:B}, Proposition~\ref{prop:main_for_bN}), and do so in a generality that certainly is not needed in the present paper but might be of interest per se or in future applications given that recently the notion of truncations sparked some new interest (cf \cite{dries2025truncation} and \cite{rolin2024transasymptotic}).